Bulbs and Other Special Plant Groups

 - Water sparingly, once a week is generally sufficient.
 Stop watering when they start blooming or the leaves are starting to die back.

 - Sift/dig up/separate bulbs when completely dormant.
-Store in cool, dry, well ventilated place and re-plant before rains start, around September /October.
+Store in a cool, dry, well-ventilated place and replant before rains start, around September or October.
+(You can also leave them in a pot to grow for another year.)

 - Exceptions: Toxicoscordion and Chlorogalum have more robust root systems and can be carefully divided any time.